 1) Use pasteurized eggs (or dehydrated egg whites) – especially if you plan of giving these as a gift.
 While there are plenty of recipes that call for regular eggs, its always better to be safe than sorry!
-I’ve seen some marshmallow recipes that forego the egg whites completely, but I prefer the light, springy texture of ones that include them.
+You can also forego the egg whites completely, but I really like the extra spring and light texture of ones that include them.

 2) Powdered sugar/cocoa powder helps absorb moisture and dries the outside of the marshmallows as they set – they can turn into a sticky mess otherwise!
 Be generous when coating your pan and be sure to coat the sides too.
-On a similar note, be sure to grease everything that will come into contact with the unset marshmallows (bowl, beaters, spatial, etc).
+I love using my OXO dusting wand for this because it helps me get a nice even coat without having to use tons of sugar.
+On a similar note, be sure to grease everything that will come into contact with the unset marshmallows (bowl, beaters, spatula, etc).

 4) Do the dishes right away!
 As long as everything is greased well and the marshmallow is still wet, clean up is pretty easy.
 Once it dries out though is an entirely different story!